Communicating With Images

 These video tips can help when you are creating videos.
 Other things to keep in mind include:

-- You will need to obtain a signed photo and video release form for each student identified in your video.
-A good rule of thumb is to obtain a signed form if a student is talking in the video and/or if the student is identified in some fashion in the video.
-This relates to FERPA compliance.
+- You will need to obtain a signed photo and video release form for each student identified by name in your video.

 - You will need to add what is called a “bottom third” identifier for each speaker.
 As shown in the example, these elements give the speaker’s name and title or affiliation with the story.

-- You also should include an introductory slide at the start of the video with the University or College logo.
+- You also should include an introductory slide at the start of the video with the University or College logo, or a College-approved department logo.
+Consult with us on this.
 This can be added in the editing process.
 Take care to comply with the clear-space requirements for the logo, by leaving sufficient space around it so that it does not compete with other text or design elements.